CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Wall ball, Concept2 Rower

-“Simple” enough (unless you happen to be, say, under 5’8″).
-These two exercises allow anyone with a Concept2 Rower, wall ball, and a high ceiling (that they don’t mind getting messed up!) to jump right into the open.
+“Simple” enough.
+These two exercises allow anyone with a Concept2 Rower, wall ball, and a high ceiling to jump right into the Open.

 CrossFit Open Workout 19.2